taikedz/GoArgs/README.md

 * Parser operates on any developer-specified token list (not just `os.Args`)
 * Parser recognises `--` as end of direct arguments, and stores subsequent raw tokens
 * Parser can opt to ignore unknown flags, or return error on unknown arguments, as-needed.
-* Long-name flags are specified only with double-hyphen notation (to support short flags)
+* Long-name flags are specified only with double-hyphen notation (to support short flags combination notations)

 Yet to implement:

 * Flag event function (`flag.Func` equivalent)
+* Bool flag counter (`flag.BoolFunc` equivalent)
 * Usage strings
 * Help display
 * Optional short flags (rune `-` to mean "no short flag")